Difference Between Teaching Methods and Teaching Techniques for Parents

 Examples of Teaching Methods

-• Inquiry-based learning: Students explore questions and discover answers through research and experimentation.
-This encourages curiosity and critical thinking.
+Inquiry-based learning: Students explore questions and discover answers through investigation and research.

-• Simulations and virtual reality: Students use technology to experience and learn about things that would be difficult or impossible to experience in real life.
+Simulations and virtual reality: Digital tools, simulations, or online platforms used to support instruction.
 This can bring learning to life and make it more engaging.

 By understanding the different types of teaching methods and their characteristics, you can choose the approaches that best fit your teaching style.